10 Foods You Should Never Have For Breakfast

 8. Protein Shakes

 Another bad idea that sounds good; you drink a shake and get all the minerals and macronutrients you need for the day, case closed.
 However our bodies simply are not made for liquid foods, and you find that blood sugar levels still plummet later in the day as well.
 Which is a great thing if you happen to be in the protein shake manufacturing business- but isn’t that great for the rest of us).
 At the end of the day a protein shake is really nothing more than a glorified milkshake, and should not be in your diet if you are interested in getting into optimal shape.
 And forget the magazine ads and articles.
 Supplement advertising is the main source of income for the magazines in the first place, so it makes sense for them to herald them as the greatest invention since the wheel.
-Read more on my post on how protein shakes can actually make you gain unwanted pounds here.
+Read more on my article on how protein shakes can actually make you gain unwanted pounds here.

 9. Cold Cereal